-Name of Pupil: Form:
+Name of Pupil:

-Dates of proposed absence: From:
+Dates of proposed absence: From: Го:

-Parent/Carer full name:
+Parent/Carer full name: Date of Birth:

-Parent/Carer full name:
+Parent/Carer full name: Address:

-Address:

 Signature of Parent/Carer

-Signature of Parent/Carer
+Signature of Parent/Carer Date:

-Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
-This amount can be reduced to $£60$ if paid within 21 days.
+Parents or carers who take their children on holiday without notice of up to £120 (per parent, per child) if paid within 28 d£60 if paid within 21 days.

 Reason for leave of absence:

 For office use only:

-Attendance (current academic year): (previous academic year):
+Attendance (current academic year): (previou us academic year):

 Parent/Carer(s) informed by letter?
 Yes/No Date:

 Authorised: Yes/No Headteacher: Date: